leafo/lapis/docs/models.md

 > Be careful modifying rows in the database when iterating over each page, as
 > your modifications might change the query result order and you may process
 > rows multiple times or none at all.
+Consider using a stable sorting
+> direction like the primary key ascending.

 ### `each_item()`

 Returns an iterator for every item retuned by the pager.
 It uses `each_page` to fetch results in chunks of `per_page` items.
 Because data is pulled incrementally it's suitable for iterating over large data sets.

+Each item is preloaded with the `prepare_results` function if provided.

+> Iteration order can change if the table is modified during iteration, see the
+> warning on `each_page`.

 ```lua
 for item in pager:each_item() do